Tilt-based Aberration Estimation in Transmission Electron Microscopy: Problem Formulation

-where $\lambda$ is the electron beam wavelength, $c_{mn} \in \mathbb{C}$ denotes the aberration coefficient with order $m$ and foldness $n$, and $\arg$ denotes the phase angle of a complex number.
+where $\lambda$ is the electron beam wavelength, $g^*$ denotes the complex conjugate of $g$, and $c_{mn}$ denotes the aberration coefficient with order $m$ and foldness $n$ (also called multiplicity).
 The influence of each term can be visualized using phase plates, see \figref\ref{fig:aberration_table}.
 For a comprehensive overview of aberration types and naming conventions across different notations, we refer to~\citet[Chapter 2.2]{JuriBarthel2003}.

 By adjusting the aberration coefficients $c_{mn}$ appropriately, we can control the phase shift and thus the CTF.
 The coefficients can be adjusted by changing the settings of electron optical components including electromagnetic lenses.
 However, the coefficients are not directly measurable and must be estimated, which motivates the need for quick and accurate estimation methods.